Here's When 'House of the Dragon' Hits in Your Time Zone

 Chronicling the peak and subsequent fall of House Targaryen, House of the Dragon is about a fantasy civil war called The Dance of the Dragons, which erupted after two Targaryens began a blood feud over who has the right to sit on the Iron Throne.
 It's set 172 years before the birth of Daenerys Targaryen.

 Like Game of Thrones before it, House of the Dragon will air one episode at a time.
-It has its predecessor's old prime-time slot: 9 p.m. on Sunday, beginning Aug.
-21. The show will hit streaming services around the world at the same time, including HBO Max in the US.
+It has its predecessor's old prime-time slot: 9 p.m. on Sunday.
+The show will hit streaming services around the world at the same time, including HBO Max in the US.

 Here's when House of the Dragon hits a TV or streaming service near you, no matter where you are across the globe.